Vodafone says it is: “…delaying the expected $10 monthly add-on charge for 5G through to July 2021.”

 It’s understandable that Vodafone wants to recover the hundreds of millions of dollars that it will have invested in building a 5G network.

-5G surcharge is on the nose
+5G premium is on the nose

 Yet asking mobile users for more is on the nose.
 Apart from those customers see no noticeable performance benefits, one of the main reason carriers want 5G is that it is more efficient to operate.
 It lowers the cost per customer and the cost per gigabyte of delivered data.